jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

-3. Add a `public` constructor with one argument: `MyI2CDevice::MyI2CDevice(MANAGER& manager)` where `MANAGER` is a class template argument of both `MyI2CDevice` and `i2c::I2CDevice`; this constructor must call the inherited constructor and pass it 3 arguments: `manager`, the default I2C address for your device, and finally, one of `i2c::I2C_STANDARD` or `i2c::I2C_FAST` constants, to indicate the best mode (highest I2C frequency) that you device can support.
+3. Add a `public` constructor with one argument: `MyI2CDevice::MyI2CDevice(MANAGER& manager)` where `MANAGER` is a class template argument of both `MyI2CDevice` and `i2c::I2CDevice`; this constructor must call the inherited constructor and pass it 3 arguments: `manager`, the default I2C address for your device, and finally, one of `i2c::I2C_STANDARD` or `i2c::I2C_FAST` constants, to indicate the best mode (highest I2C frequency) that your device can support.
 4. List the API you need to provide to the end user of your device (based on the device datasheet)
 5. For each `public` API you need to provide, define a specific *Future* to hold values written to the device, as well as values later read from the device.
 Each defined Future shall derive from